PrioritySoftware/PrioritySoftware.github.io/_sdk/XMLPARSE.md

 In addition to reading data from an XML/JSON file via [a form load](Interfaces), you can also use the XMLPARSE command.
 When the file contains several instances per tab, include the *--all* parameter to parse the entire file.
 Omit it to limit results to the first instance of each tab.

-**Note**: XMLPARSE can read a maximum of 1023 characters in a single XML tag / JSON field.
+**Note**: XMLPARSE can read a maximum of 1023 characters in a single XML tag.

 **Example:**
 ```sql